 Vaccinations are used for preventing infectious diseases.
 Guinea pigs are not likely to get infected because they don’t come in contact with the outside world and animals as much as the other pets.

 On the other hand, they are sensitive animals and can get sick easily, but not because of actual infections from other animals.
 They can get sick even if they are vaccinated.
-There is no universal rule whether you have to give your pet a vaccination or not; it ultimately is your choice.
+There is no universal rule whether you have to give your pet vaccination or not; it is ultimately your choice.

 Related: Do Guinea Pigs Need Shots in Order to Stay Healthy?
 (Must Read!)